 The main rule of law which regulates the activity and the incorporation of a retail fund in China is the Securities Investment Funds Law, that entered into force in June 2013.
 The main characteristic of a Chinese retail fund is that it is publicly offered to investors who do not have a high level of knowledge in the investment field.
 They can also be registered as non-publicly offered funds, if the shareholders (not exceeding 200) are qualified investors, as stipulated in Chapter X of the above-mentioned legislation.

 What types of retail funds are available in China?

 Retail funds in China can be registered as open-ended funds or closed-ended funds, which can take the form of:

-• qualified domestic institutional investor funds, which are a special category of funds created by the Chinese authorities, which allow the usage of foreign exchange quotas.
+- • qualified domestic institutional investor funds, which are a special category of funds created by the Chinese authorities, which allow the usage of foreign exchange quotas.

-Investors who want toopen a business in China set up as an investment fund should know that the most common type of vehicle is the open-ended fund.
+Investors who want to open a business in China set up as an investment fund should know that the most common type of vehicle is the open-ended fund.

 Our law firm in China can offer assistance on how to register an open-ended fund here, which provides no restrictions to the investors.
-This type of vehicle i is also one of the most popular types of fund in China.
+This type of vehicle i is also one of the most popular types of funds in China.

 Hedge funds in China